-Since the change of government in Antigua attempts are now being made to return to the bad old days of the control of Barbuda by Antigua Labour Party ministers for their own financial benefit.
-The Land Act is being challenged.
-The intention now is to force unwanted development on Barbuda, to remove the powers of the Barbuda Council and to monopolise all the potential economic benefits from the acres of Caribbean 'real estate' (we call it 'nature') that exists over here.
-Prime Minister Gaston Brownes Paradise Found Act is an example of this - this Act was designed specifically to allow his new economic envoy De Niro, and partner James Packer to take up huge areas of land on Barbuda in addition to their acquisition of the K Club lease, without reference to the Land Act.
-Since this was passed, the law has been further amended to facilitate large projects with long, cheap leases proceeding without local consultation, aiming eventually to give freehold to these so-called investors as a reward.
+Since the change of Government in Antigua, and speeded up by Hurricane Irma, we are now being forced to return to the bad old days of the control of Barbuda by Antigua Labour Party ministers.
+The Land Act has been challenged, the intention being to force unwanted development on Barbuda, to remove the powers of the Barbuda Council and to monopolise all potential economic benefits from the acres of prime Caribbean 'real estate' that exists over here.
+Prime Minister Gaston Browne's Paradise Found Act is part of this - this 2015 Act was designed specifically to allow his new economic envoy De Niro, and partner James Packer to take up huge areas of land on Barbuda in addition to their acquisition of the K Club lease, without reference to the Land Act.
+Since this Act was passed, the law has been further amended to facilitate large projects with long, cheap leases proceeding without local consultation, aiming eventually to give freehold to these so-called investors.

-But we have been there before!
+With the assistance of Arthur Nibbs as Minister for Agriculture and Lands, the Land Act was repealed, removing rights that existed on Barbuda for four hundred years and escalating a land-grab that can only be described as immoral, in the immediate aftermath of a major natural disaster.
 The Barbuda Land Act was a response to historical attempts to undermine the long term security and identity of the people of Barbuda, and there have been endless attempts in the past to mislead or bribe people to give the land away.
-Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the Llamas, Bruce Rappaport and Allen Stanford in Antigua... corrupt leaders and failed projects have kept Antigua in the list of incompetent administrations and left Barbuda an economic backwater, dividing us politically and continuing to prohibit genuine positive development on both Barbuda and Antigua.
+Robert Vesco and the Knights of New Aragon, Ed Joiner, Dave Strickland and the Llamas, Bruce Rappaport and Allen Stanford in Antigua... poor leadership and failed projects that have kept Antigua in the world top ten of corrupt administrations and left Barbuda an economic backwater, dividing us politically and continuing to prohibit genuine positive development on Barbuda.

-Extensive litigation over many years eventually prevented the Antiguan Labour Party Government under Lester Bird's leadership from continuing to mine sand on Barbuda.
-John McDonald QC worked with Sir Hilbourne Frank to represent Barbudans in their struggle for land rights throughout this time, and with Mackenzie Frank drafted the Land Act under a campaign entitled Barbuda International Land Rights, which currently has supporters, friends and visitors from around the world.
-This new attack on the Land Act is currently being challenged in a Class Action in court and will if necessary be taken to the United Nations.
+In the past extensive - and expensive - litigation over many years eventually prevented the Antiguan Labour Party Government under Lester Bird's leadership from continuing to mine sand and give away land on Barbuda..
+John McDonald QC worked with Sir Hilbourne Frank to represent Barbudans in their struggle for land rights throughout this time, and with Mackenzie Frank, drafted the Land Act.
+So we are starting the same story again, as these and other attempts to take Barbuda land are currently being challenged in the courts.

-As a result there has been very little genuine long term development on Barbuda which is a concern to all on Barbuda who visit, or who live here or overseas, and much damage is caused by these people.
+As a result there has been very little genuine long term development on Barbuda which is a concern to all on Barbuda who visit, or who live here or overseas, and even more so, since Hurricane Irma.
 We need much more sustainable development and need a thriving local economy to compliment what Barbudans have already established themselves.
 So honest, environmentally-friendly, small scale tourism ventures with the appropriate level of funding behind them would be most welcome.
-Projects must put in a written proposal to Council, hold a series of prepared and public village meetings for the villagers to attend giving full details of their plans, and thereafter any major projects must be endorsed by Cabinet; this is all clearly stated in the Land Act.
+Projects must put in a written proposal to Council, hold a series of prepared and public village meetings for the villagers to attend giving full details of their plans, and thereafter any major projects must be endorsed by Cabinet; as was clearly stated in the Land Act.

-In the future Barbudans at home and abroad will continue to use their skills to sustain their island and the future will be bright in spite of the struggle.
+In the future Barbudans at home and abroad will continue to use their skills to sustain their island.
 The benefits of the small population on Barbuda are evident in the nature of the island, and these very special destinations are becoming increasingly desirable in an over-crowded world.
 We know why people want land here so badly - our community has successfully maintained much of what other Caribbean islands have lost - including a variety of wildlife only threatened by insensitive development and major hurricanes.
 Barbuda has many hundreds of acres of pristine mangrove surrounding the largest natural lagoon in the Eastern Caribbean, the only Ramsar site in Antigua and Barbuda.
 The acres of salt ponds here support sea birds and sea salt, and miles of scrub protect deer and land turtles, leaving them undisturbed - and at barbudaful we hope it stays this way.
 More and more visitors to the Caribbean are coming to stay on Barbuda as their favourite island becomes too developed, and when they look for something better they find it here - but it must be Barbudans first who benefit from this.